US moves to keep China Mobile out

 The FCC wasn't immediately available for comment outside of regular office hours.

-The US rejection is expected to have little impact on the company's income.
+A US rejection is expected to have little impact on the company's income.
 The international calling business accounts for only a tiny portion of China Mobile's revenue, according to Ramakrishna Maruvada, an analyst with Daiwa Capital Markets.

 Heightened tensions

-The move against China Mobile comes at a time of heightened trade and national security tensions between the United States and China.
+The recommendation against China Mobile comes at a time of heightened trade and national security tensions between the United States and China.

 The Trump administration is trying to counter China's ambitions to become a global tech leader, accusing China of pressuring companies and stealing intellectual property to get ahead.
 Beijing denies the allegations.